-NAIJAUNCUT WILL NOT ASK YOU TO PAY FOR ANYTHING SO DONT BE SCAMMED FOR ANYTHING!
+NAIJAUNCUT WILL NOT ASK YOU TO PAY FOR ANYTHING SO DONT BE SCAMMED!

 It always hurts when long-term relationships end.
 The more we see this person as being the right match for us and the more we picture our futures with them, the more we expected things to work out.

 When we realize the future we once pictured suddenly doesn’t exist anymore, our sense of heartache and disappointment runs deep.

 Reflecting on these painful breakups, we try to figure out why things didn’t work out, whether there were any red flags we overlooked or what we might have done differently.